Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Results

 \subsection{Patent families}

-The mPatents network performed well in the topic categories \textit{Chemicals and Drugs [D]}, particularly in topics related to biochemical elements (e.g. CD47 antigen), and \textit{Technology, Industry, and Agriculture [J01]}, especially for topics about chemical components (e.g. dendrimers).
-This suggests that mPatents is effective for topics related to biotechnology, likely because these are closely tied to the types of inventions described in patents.
-In contrast, the pPatents network performed poorly in terms of absolute Purity difference, although it achieved the highest relative Purity difference for \textit{Phenomena and Processes [G]}, likely also related to biotechnology.
-The reason why patents perform well for biotechnology might be due to the Biomedical focus of PubMed.

-As shown in Figure \ref{figure:Examples of Purity profiles of several topic categories.}, the profiles for \textit{Chemicals and Drugs [D]} and \textit{Technology, Industry, and Agriculture [J01]} in mPatents reach about half the Purity level of bPatents.
-We believe this is sufficient for mPatents to be considered competitive.
+mPatents did well with the topic categories \textit{Chemicals and Drugs [D]}, especially its topics about biochemical elements, and \textit{Technology, Industry, and Agriculture [J01]}, especially its topics about chemical components.
+This suggests that this network does well for topics about Biotechnology, which is likely related to the inventions proposed in the patents.
+For the profile of \textit{Chemicals and Drugs [D]} and \textit{Technology, Industry, and Agriculture [J01]} (Figure \ref{figure:Examples of Purity profiles of several topic categories.}), mPatents is about half that of bPatents, which we believe is enough for mPatents to be competitive.
+On the other hand, pPatents did poorly in absolute Purity difference.